 No. Cryptocurrency does not have legal tender status in Kenya.

 Only the Central Bank of Kenya has authority to issue lawful currency.
-Bitcoin and other cryptocurrencies cannot be used to settle debts by force of law in the same way as the Kenyan shilling.
+Bitcoin and other cryptocurrencies cannot be used to settle debts under Kenya’s legal tender framework in the same way as the Kenyan shilling.

-However, private parties are free to use crypto by agreement.
-This includes trading, remittances, cross-border transfers, and digital asset investment, provided all parties consent to the transaction.
+However, private parties may transact with crypto by agreement.
+This can include trading, remittances, cross-border transfers, and digital asset investment, provided the parties understand and comply with the applicable tax and compliance requirements.

 Compliance Expectations for Crypto Businesses